Hormasji Maneckji Seervai: Career

-In many respects, Seervai, the man, was greater than Seervai, the lawyer, but the two characters were inextricably mixed, making him the most respected person in law and giving him that indefinable eminence over several lawyers of his day who were reputed to be clever and more astute than he was.

-Achievements and awards
+Writings on history and law

 Seervai is best known for his 1967 analysis, the Constitutional Law of India – a Critical Commentary.
-This work contributed significantly to Kesavananda Bharati vs. The State of Kerala (1973), his most famous case, which led to the development of the "Basic structure doctrine", which inhibits politically motivated changes to the Constitution of India.
+This work contributed significantly to Kesavananda Bharati vs. The State of Kerala (1973), his most famous case, which led to the development of the "basic structure doctrine", which inhibits politically motivated changes to the Constitution of India.
 Perhaps, its full repercussions have not yet completely been understood, and it is the defining and distinguishing part of democracy under the written constitution vs. the British model.
 The decision established that a legislature, elected for the legislative process, does not have the ability to amend the basic structure of the constitution.
 That in itself indicates a departure from the British Westminster democracy, where the unwritten constitution can be amended at will by the British parliament, which is the ultimate sovereign.
 The Indian Parliament, however, cannot change the basic structure of the Indian constitution and the same principle is championed in later cases by the Supreme Court of India.
 Seervai's impact on defining the limits of parliamentary sovereignty and in declaring the constitution supreme has been great for the entire subcontinent and today it has become an accepted principle that has been upheld by the Supreme Court of Pakistan as well.

-Recognition of his eminence came in many ways.
-He was offered judgeship of the Supreme Court twice.
-Each time he declined it.
-He was conferred the Padma Vibhushan in 1972.
-In 1981, the British Academy elected Seervai its Corresponding Fellow, a distinction reserved for scholars of the highest academic distinction.
-Also in 1981, he was awarded the Dadabhai Naoroji Prize.
-In 1982, Seervai was elected Honorary Fellow of the Asiatic Society of Bombay.
-The International Bar Association recognised him as a "Living Legend of Law" in 1994.
-Lord Denning, the doyen of all judges said, "He was a great personality and one of the most learned I have met."
-However, the most fining recognition of his eminence was the Government of India's offer to appoint him the Attorney-General for India in 1971.
-Declining the office with thanks, he wrote in his own hand to the Law Minister that the best contribution that he could make to the law was not to appear in Court but to "embody in successive editions of his book the correct judicial interpretation of the Constitution".
-One cannot think of any lawyer in the world declining such a high office for the sake of writing a scholarly thesis.